solana-labs/solana/book/src/transaction.md

 followed by a [message](#Message-Format).
 Each item in the signatures array is a [digital signature](#Signature-Format) of the given message.
 The Solana runtime verifies that the number of signatures matches the number in the first 8 bits of the [message header](#Message-Header-Format).
-It also verifies the signature was signed by the private key corresponding to the public key at the same index in the message's account addresses vector.
+It also verifies that each signature was signed by the private key corresponding to the public key at the same index in the message's account addresses array.

 ### Signature Format